 - The impact of the professional project manager

 - Case study: Project Giotto

 - What were the primary factors that influenced the outcome?

 - How relevant are these factors to current projects?

 - A practical exercise demonstrating the role of the project manager in managing the interfaces between the client, the project team and suppliers

-- The role of the Project Manager
+- The role of the professional project manager

 - The three key dimensions of effective project leadership